johnsmillie-portfolio/SE450-JPaint/readme.md

 ### 6.

 ## Additional Discussion

-- Since the distinct drawing behaviour of each shape is decided by an enumerator, each the shape class will be implemented identically across all shapes.
-The shape object need only contain a start, end, primary color, secondary color, and type field.
-This is sufficient to deterministically draw each shape.
-Since shape types do not contain any fields distinctive to them, there is no reason to differentiate each by type.
-Drawing method does differ by type, however.
-Drawing is a behavior, and since it differs by shape type, we should implement the strategy pattern to impement drawing.

 - Each shape is drawn in a similar way.
 This may be implemented as a Chain of Responsibility.
 It is perhaps capable of being combined with a decorator pattern to alter the way each is invoked.

 ## Unresolved Issues
-- Investigate using observer pattern on shape list for updating drawing
 - Investigate using observer pattern on selected shape list for updating drawing
 - Investigate using strategy pattern for drawing disparate shape types
-- Investigate using strategy pattern for drawing disparate shape shading types
 - Investigate refactoring shape to take paint context as constructor
-- Investigate using state pattern for click mode (select, add new shape, move)
+- Investigate using strategy pattern for click mode (select, add new shape, move)

 # To-Do
 - Draw Rectangles, Ellipses, and Triangles